RobMeades/moths/README.md

 You will also need to have installed a [MySQL](https://www.mysql.com/) server somewhere and created on it a database with the [schema](schema.sql).
 The machine on which you run the scripts will need to be able to log-in to that MySQL server.

-You will need to install a client application on the scripting machine that allows you to edit the database; for the purposes her [Heidi SQL](https://www.heidisql.com/) is sufficient.
+You will need to install a client application on the scripting machine that allows you to edit the database; for the purposes her [HeidiSQL](https://www.heidisql.com/) is sufficient.

 ## Usage
 The process for using the scripts is as follows: